rhipsime/challenge2-css-portfolio/README.md

 - JavaScript

 ## Screenshots
-Include screenshots or GIFs showcasing different sections of your portfolio.

-## Getting Started
-1. Clone this repository.
-2. Open the `index.html` file in your preferred web browser.

 ## Usage
-Describe how to use or navigate through your portfolio.
+- Use the navigation bar at the top to jump to different sections: About, Work, and Contact.
+- Click on the application images in the Work section to open the deployed projects.

 ## Deployment
-The live version of this portfolio can be accessed at [Live Portfolio](insert-live-portfolio-url).
+The live version of this portfolio can be accessed at [Live Portfolio](https://rhipsime.github.io/challenge2-css-portfolio/).

 ## Contributing
 If you would like to contribute or have suggestions, please open an issue or create a pull request.